What is the difference between drop-off catering and an attended buffet?

 Do you provide delivery services?

-Cincinnati Catering does provide delivery service for a nominal fee based upon the delivery location.
-Delivery service is an option with a minimum $200.00 food and/or beverage order.
+Cincinnati catering does provide delivery service for a nominal fee based upon the delivery location.
+Delivery service is an option with a minimum of $200.00 food and/or beverage order.
 Clients are always welcome to pick up their order at Cincinnati Catering's office to avoid the delivery charge.

 May I keep the leftover food?